synapsecns/sanguine/agents/agents/executor/cmd/cmd.md

       gas_estimate: 7500000
 ```

 The last component that this config needs is a `Scribe` config.
-There are two types of `Scribes` that will have different configs:
+There are two types of Scribes that will have different configs:
-1. Embedded Scribe: This is a scribe that is embedded in the Executor.
+1. Embedded Scribe: This is a `Scribe` that is embedded in the Executor.
 When running an Executor locally, this is the simplest option.
 The config for this is as follows:
 ```yaml
 type: embedded